paulbinkim/paulbinkim/README.md

 **As for current technical experiences:**

-I am currently a Software Engineer intern for the Scholars of Finance National Team (https://scholarsoffinance.org).
+I am currently a Software Engineer Intern for the Scholars of Finance National Team (https://scholarsoffinance.org).
   - Currently developing and working to develop new systems and applications to improve the efficiency and delivery of the SOF platform.

 I am an Undergraduate Research Assistant for USC's Information Science Institute (ISI) under Dr. Luis Garcia (https://www.isi.edu).